-The Board implemented a new Employee Loan Funded Share Plan during the financial year to provide key management personnel an incentive in a tax effective manner to better align the interests of the participants with the interests of Shareholders.
+The Board implemented a new Employee Loan Funded Share Plan during the 2015 financial year to provide key management personnel an incentive in a tax effective manner to better align the interests of the participants with the interests of Shareholders.
+No share based remuneration was paid during the financial year.